Skip to content

 • Parameter fitting to match experimental data

-• How to set up and configure chemical synapses
+• How to set up and configure chemical synapses in BMTK models

-• How to adjust synapse parameters and observe responses
+• How to adjust synapse parameters and observe responses in a network context

 The Gap Junction Tuner tutorial shows how to configure and optimize electrical synapses.
 This notebook covers: